pid/puid/README.md

 ### Configure short-puid

-You have options :-) You can pass the epoch to start counting the timestamp, per default we start at "1999-08-02 03:00:00 pm", and you can pass the nodeId.
+You have options :-) You can pass the epoch to start counting the timestamp, per default we start at "1999-06-07 03:00:00 pm GMT", and you can pass the nodeId.
 Take a look to the usage section for all possiblities.

 ## Usecase